Policy and Guidance

 Model Policy Framework for Child Protection in Sefton Schools

-Click here to download the Model Policy Framework and adapt to your individual school setting.
+Click HERE to download the Whole School Model Child Protection Policy and adapt to your individual school setting.

 Tackling Race and Faith Targeted Bullying Face To Face and Online: A Guide For Schools

 A short guide for schools about how to respond to bullying connected with race or faith, whether it occurs online or offline.